informalsystems/quint/tutorials/lesson3-anatomy/coin.md

-If you compare the above variable definitions to the relevant variable declarations in the Solidity contract, you should see that our variable declarations are conceptually similar, modulo a slightly different syntax of Solidity:
+If you compare the above variable definitions to the relevant variable declarations in the Solidity contract, you should see that our variable declarations are conceptually similar, modulo the slightly different syntax of Solidity: